-All students get a library orientation session early in their first semester, but in the meantime there's lots on this page to help you find out more about our services and facilities.
-You can also use the tabs above to find out more about our opening hours, subject guides, our FAQs site AskUs, and how to contact us.
-In addition, if you click on the LibGuides link at the top of the page you'll be able to see all of the other LibGuides we've produced.
-The most important thing to remember is that if there's something you're not sure about please ask for help - it's what we're here for!
+All students get a library orientation session early in their course but in the meantime this page will help you learn about our services and facilities, and you can use the tabs above to find out more about opening hours, subject guides, FAQs, and how to contact us.

-The Library is designed so that you should always be able to find somewhere to study to suit your study preferences.
-We encourage quiet study in all areas with two exceptions: the Silent Study Suite (for individuals wishing to study in silence) and the Social Study Suite (for group work and collaborative work); both are located on the first floor.
-There are lots of other study spaces, with and without computers and power sockets, around the Library and including the 24/7 IT Suite which is accessible from the building foyer.
+You should always be able to find somewhere to study in the Library to suit your study preferences.
+We encourage quiet study in all areas with two exceptions: the Silent Study Suite (for individuals studying in silence) and the Social Study Suite (for group work and collaborative work); both of which are on the first floor.
+There are lots of other study spaces around the Library, with and without computers and power sockets, including the 24/7 IT Suite off the building foyer.

 All study spaces are available on a first-come, first-served basis except for the five seminar rooms in the Social Study Suite and the four study booths in the Silent Study Suite which are bookable for 2 and 4 hour slots respectively.

-There is no charge for BGU students to use the Library or borrow resources.
-Fees/charges do however apply to the following:
+There is no charge for BGU students to use the Library or borrow resources and we don't charge fines for the late late of library loans.
+Charges do however apply to the following:

-We are open until midnight every day of the week during term-time.
-To view our opening hours for the whole year, including vacations, and to find out more about how to get into the Cornerstone Building the Library, and the 24/7 IT Suite, click on the Opening Hours tab at the top of this page.
+The Library is open until midnight every day of the week during term-time.
+Click here to view our opening hours for the whole year, including vacations, and to find out more about accessing the building.

 When the Library is open but the Service Desk is closed (i.e. there are no library staff on duty) the Library is supervised by a Security Officer.

-You cannot photocopy/print unlimited amounts from library resources (this is against the law!) but you are permitted to photocopy/print limited amounts, as prescribed by copyright law and various copyright licences held by University.
+You cannot photocopy/print unlimited amounts from library resources (this is against the law!) but you are permitted to photocopy/print limited amounts.
 In general you should photocopy/print no more than 10% or one chapter of a book (whichever is greater) and no more than one article per journal issue but you are advised to visit our Copyright for BGU Students site to gain a better understanding of the rules as they apply to all types of library resources.
-The documents below may also be of use.

-Wi-fi is available throughout the Cornerstone Building - speak to staff at the Service Desk about access codes - and there are plenty of study spaces with power sockets to plug in your own laptop or mobile device.
+Wi-fi is available throughout the Cornerstone Building and there are plenty of study spaces with power sockets to plug in your own laptop or mobile device.

 Printing and photocopying is pay-as-you-go using your University ID card.
-A single sheet of black & white A4 printing or copying costs 4p and colour costs 20p.
-A print account is set up for you when you join the University and is initially credited with £5.
-Top-up your account using your ID card and the machines in the 24/7 IT Suite or the Library's Social Study Suite.
-The machines take cash only and do not give change.
-If you wish to pay by card you can do so at the Library Service Desk.
+A single sheet of black & white A4 printing or copying costs 5p and colour costs 21p.
+A print account is set up for you when you join the University.
+Click here for more about your print account.

 A couple of years ago we asked current students what they wished they'd known earlier about the Library.
 Click below to see some of the responses.